UBS faces dual attack in parliament after loss

 Jerome Lussan, CEO of investment management consultancy Laven Partners, added: "Regulation clearly states that risk management is the responsibility of senior management ...
 The real problem is that risk management is seen as a cost and is not respected in the typically impatient bonus-hungry culture."

-(Additional reporting by Martin De Sa'Pinto and Catherine Bosley in Zurich, Dominic Lau in London and Tim Castle and Mohammed Abbas in Birmingham; Writing by Sophie Walker; Editing by Will Waterman and David Holmes, Martin Howell)
+(Additional reporting by Martin De Sa'Pinto and Catherine Bosley in Zurich, Dominic Lau in London and Tim Castle and Mohammed Abbas in Birmingham and Rachel Armstrong in Singapore; Writing by Sophie Walker; Editing by Will Waterman, David Holmes and Martin Howell)